 - Peel and dice potatoes, and boil until tender (20 minutes or so).
 Drain and mash.

 - Add the olive oil to a skillet, and sauté the ginger for a minute or so until fragrant, add all the spices and sauté another 30 seconds.
 Set aside.

 - To the mashed potatoes, add the chili sauce, sautéed ginger and spices, salt, coriander, lemon juice, and peas.
 Mix well to combine.

-- Fill each empanada or sambosa wrappers with a generous tbsp of potato filling, and seal dough with a little flour/water paste.
+- Fill each empanada or sambosa wrappers with a generous tablespoon of potato filling, and seal dough with a little flour/water paste.